FrexG/Single-Perceptron-Classifier/README.md

 # Single-Perceptron-Classifier
-A linear classifier using a single perceptron
+A linear classifier using a single perceptron implemented in Processing(Java)
 --------------------------------------------------
 -> This simple classifier consists of a sigle perceptron with two inputs,corresponding to x and y axis of the canvas.
 -> The perceptron utilizes back propagation(Chain rule) to optimize the weights.